asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 ---
 layout: post
+section-type: post
 title: Self Documenting Code and Meaningful Comments
 comments: true
-category: software-craftsmanship
+category: software craftsmanship
-tags: [code-comments, clean-code, code-quality]
+tags: [code comments, clean code, code quality]
 ---
 Software is read many more times than it is written and it lives on longer than most people expect.
 Because of this we professional software developers have a